-In partnering with Kenyan Women’s Groups for the past 17 years, WEI has been witness to the impact of solar energy.
-We are thankful to now be supporting and matching the solar project effort of the 3 women's groups who are saving for this.
+Path From Poverty has partnered with Kenyan Women’s Groups for the past 18 years and has been witness to the positive impact solar energy has on a woman's life.
+We are thankful to be supporting and matching the solar project effort of the 3 women's groups.

-After access to clean water, light and electricity are one of the next major steps on their path from poverty!
-Here’s a few reasons why we choose to support solar as a development project with our partners in Kenya.
+After access to clean water, light and electricity are one of the next major steps on their path from poverty.
+Here’s a few reasons why we choose to support solar as a development project with our Women's Groups in Kenya.

 - On average, children in Africa spend two hours a day extra on homework when they have solar lights.
 This means kids can have a higher chance of succeeding in school if their family has solar power.